-Subway tile kitchen backsplashes have been common in commercial kitchens forever, it seems, but in recent years many homeowners have chosen these efficient and stylish backsplashes for their kitchen designs.
+Subway tile kitchen backsplashes have been common in commercial kitchens forever, it seems, but now they are a staple of home kitchens.
+Many homeowners have chosen these efficient and stylish backsplashes for their kitchen designs.

-The classic, understated look of subway tile is extremely versatile—it can be paired with just about any kitchen style, from traditional to hyper-modern.
-Generally, subway tiles are small to medium-sized and rectangular in shape.
+The classic, understated look of subway tile is extremely versatile and can be incredibly inexpensive for a basic variety.
+It can also be paired with just about any kitchen style, from traditional to hyper-modern.
+Generally, subway tiles are small- to medium-sized and rectangular in shape.
 They're available from home improvement stores or tile specialty retailers, both online and in store, in a seemingly endless variety of materials, colors and textures.
 The versatility of subway tile has made it an extremely popular choice among homeowners, which has led to its wide availability in a diversity of styles.

 Stainless Steel Built-In Kitchen Range and Hood